xemadp/KNED/README.md

 ## Environments
-As of now there are two environments, the `exercise` and `answer` environment. you can use them as follows:
+As of now there are two environments, the `exercise` and `solution` environment. you can use them as follows:

 ### Exercise